 NILI Distance Education Initiative

-Beginning Fall 2012, NILI has been involved in a Distance Education (DE) initiative.
-The goal of this work is to develop a sustainable model of Native language teaching and Native teacher training using video conferencing, online openly available course-sites, as well as other web centered applications.
+The goal of this distance education work, started in 2012, is to develop a sustainable model of Native language teaching and Native teacher training using video conferencing, online openly available course-sites, as well as other web centered applications.
 Based on surveys and interviews with past NILI Summer Institute participants, and thanks to the generous funding from the Senior Vice Provost of Academic Affairs and the Fithian Family Foundation , the project is now up and running, addressing the needs of the communities NILI serves.

 As part of the start-up of work on this initiative, NILI is currently planning a DE class bringing the various dispersed Sahaptin/Ichishkiin speaking communities together from Yakama, Warm Springs and Umatilla.
 These communities will join undergraduate students learning 2nd year Ichishkiin at the University of Oregon.
 The class, team taught by Virginia Beavert and Joana Jansen, includes virtual visits from language teachers and speakers who normally would not be able to take part due to distance.
 Blending the UO’s second year class with Heritage University’s first year class taught by Greg Sutterlict on the Yakama Nation is another DE element that would not have been possible in the past.